 Many people report increased feelings of energy, decreased hunger pains, and weight loss after just a few weeks of fasting.
 (See here for research on this topic!).

 Remember, nourishing yourself and listening to what your body needs is most important.
 It’s all about balance.
 We strive to make meals where tasty & healthy go hand in hand, so you don’t need to compromise.
-Add the Reset to your plan today, or get started to give Splendid Spoon a try!
-And be sure to check out our soups, smoothies, grain bowls, and noodles to keep you feeling healthy and fueled for the rest of the week!
-Happy resetting!
+Get started to give Splendid Spoon a try!
+And be sure to check out all of our meals to keep you feeling healthy and fueled for the week!